ENG vs AUS Dream11 Team Prediction: Check Captain, Vice-Captain, and Probable Playing XIs for Today’s ICC T20 World Cup 2021 match between England vs Australia, October 30, 07:30 pm IST

-ENG vs AUS Dream11 Team Prediction and Suggestions for today’s ICC T20 World Cup 2021 between England and Australia: Old foes England and Australia are set to square off against each other in the 26th match of the 2021 ICC Men’s T20 World Cup on Saturday, October 30.
-The match between the oldest cricket rivals will be hosted in Dubai International Stadium.
-The match between England and Australia is also important for the other members of their draw as the fate of Group 1 depends upon the result of this encounter.
+ENG vs AUS Dream11 Team Prediction and Suggestions for today’s ICC T20 World Cup 2021 between England and Australia: The old foes England and Australia are set to square off against each other in the 26th match of the 2021 ICC Men’s T20 World Cup on Saturday, October 30.
+The match between the oldest cricket rivals will be hosted at the Dubai International Stadium.
+The match between England and Australia is also important for other members of their draw as the fate of Group 1 depends upon the result of this encounter.

 So far, both England and Australia have been merciless in their attitude as they have won their first two games in an emphatic fashion.
 Australia defeated South Africa in their tournament opener before sweeping aside a mediocre Sri Lanka team in their second game.